thomasegg3/amphiphile-opentrons/README.md

 # amphiphile-opentrons
-Repository to store files pertaining to programming the Opentrons for the amphiphiles project.
+This repository will house the code and files for programming and optimizing the Opentrons liquid handler for CCSU's amphiphile/vesicle project.